versia-pub/server/docs/api/emojis.md

 - `shortcode`: string, required.
 The shortcode for the emoji.
 Must be 2-64 characters long and contain only alphanumeric characters, dashes, and underscores.
 - `element`: string or file, required.
 The image file for the emoji.
 This can be a URL or a file upload.
 - `alt`: string, optional.
 The alt text for the emoji.
 Defaults to the shortcode.
+- `global`: boolean, optional.
+For administrators only.
+Whether the emoji should be visible to all users on the instance.
+Defaults to `false`.
+- `category`: string, optional.
+The category for the emoji.
+Maximum 64 characters.

 ### Response

 ```ts